UW-Hydro/VIC/src/README.txt

-	Cleanup of user_def.h, either by removing options/settings or moving them to vicNl_def.h (becoming run-time options if appropriate).
+	Cleanup of user_def.h, either by removing options/settings or moving them to vicNl_def.h (becoming run-time options if appropriate). user_def.h has been removed.
-	Details are as follows:

-	* Removed the LWAVE_COR option; if the user wishes to correct any of the forcing variables, the user can do this externally to VIC.

-	* Removed the OUTPUT_FORCE_STATS option.

-	* Removed the EXCESS_ICE option.

-	* Removed the QUICK_FS option.

-	* Removed the NO_REWIND option.
+	The following options were removed:

+	* NO_REWIND.
 All parameter files must contain the same grid cells in the same order.

-	* Replaced the LOW_RES_MOIST compile-time option with LOG_MATRIC
-	run-time option.

-	* Moved CLOSE_ENERGY from compile-time to run-time options.
+	* QUICK_FS.
+	* EXCESS_ICE.
+	* OUTPUT_FORCE_STATS.
+	* LWAVE_COR.
+If the user wishes to correct any of the forcing variables, the user can do this externally to VIC.

-	* Moved SPATIAL_SNOW from compile-time to run-time options.
+	The following options were moved from compile-time to run-time (in the options_struct in vicNl_def.h):

-	* Moved SPATIAL_FROST from compile-time to run-time options.
+	* LOW_RES_MOIST (renamed to LOG_MATRIC)

-	* Moved OUTPUT_FORCE from compile-time to run-time options.
+	* OUTPUT_FORCE
+	* CLOSE_ENERGY
+	* SPATIAL_SNOW
+	* SPATIAL_FROST

+	The following terms were moved to vicNl_def.h without modification:

+	* VERBOSE (still a compile-time option)
-	* Moved max array dimensions such as MAX_VEG, MAX_LAYERS, etc. to vicNl_def.h.
+	* Max array dimensions such as MAX_VEG, MAX_LAYERS, etc.

-	* Moved other constants such as MAXIT_FE and LAI_WATER_FACTOR to vicNl_def.h.
+	* Constants such as MAXIT_FE and LAI_WATER_FACTOR